derzaarsad/behavioral_cloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24, 36, 48 and 64 (model.py lines 63-80)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 64).

 #### 2. Attempts to reduce overfitting in the model